henrymxu/evebot/README.md

 ## Troubleshooting

-- If the bot doesn't seem to recognize your voice commands
+- The bot doesn't seem to recognize your voice commands
     - Wait until you hear the chime from the bot after saying the hotword to begin your voice command
     - Make sure the voice command doesn't get cut off by the ending chime

-- If the bot seems to be unresponsive or not listening to any hotwords
+- The bot seems to be unresponsive or not listening to any hotwords
     - Try using the `rejoin` command

-- If the bot is unable to find any songs to play
+- The bot is unable to find any songs to play
     - Try adding / updating the [`youtube_cookie`](#environment-variables) to the bot

 ## Support